 Every fisherman hoped for the strongest crew possible, and nobody worked the mullet nets or knew how to survive the vicious storms on the barrier islands better than the men from Davis Ridge.
 On those secluded shores, away from the prying eyes of the magistrates of Jim Crow, a man’s race might start to seem a little less important.

 Work customs reflected this camaraderie and interdependence.
 Mullet fishermen traditionally worked on a “share system,” granting equal parts of their catch’s profits to every hand, no matter his race.
 (Owners of boats and nets earned extra shares.)
 Often they also voted by shares to settle work-related decisions.
 These were the sort of working conditions that might attract even the independent minded souls of Davis Ridge to work alongside their white counterparts.

 This fraternity of black and white fishermen on the islands off Davis Ridge comes across clearly in a stunning engraving of a mulleting gang at Shackleford Banks.
+(See the image at the top of this story.)
 The original photograph on which the engraving as based was taken in about 1880 by R. Edward Earll, a fishery biologist who visited the local mulleting beaches as part of the U.S. Fish Commission’s monumental survey of all of the nation’s fisheries.

 Look closely at the engraving and what stands out immediately are the equal numbers of black and white fishermen, their intermingled pose, their close quarters, their obvious familiarity—one might even say chumminess—and the unclear lines of authority.
 All were entirely foreign to the standard racial attitudes of the American South in that day.